Arikia/ghostwriter/README.md

-# Decentralizing the Future of Digital Publishing
+# Import Ghost Archives Protect, Liecnse, and Exchange on the Solana Blockchain

 ## Project Overview